isabellaflores/vamos/README.md

 # Two-Machine Installation

-While it is entirely possible to install everything on a single machine, it is not recommended to install Vamos! on any machine where you play online video games.
+While it is entirely possible to install everything on a single machine, it is not recommended installing Vamos! on any machine where you play online video games.
 While the overlay will function, the game itself may not.
 The anti-cheat component of modern video games may detect Vamos!, and disallow play with Vamos! running.
-If you wish to run an overlay on a gaming machine, it is instead recommended to invest in a PCILeech-compatible memory acquisition device.
+If you wish to run an overlay on a gaming machine, it is instead recommended investing in a PCILeech-compatible memory acquisition device.
 A list of supported acquisition devices can be found on the <a href="https://github.com/ufrisk/pcileech#readme">PCILeech website</a>.
 In this way, a Vamos! overlay can be used without ever installing any software on the target machine.